Frequently Asked Questions

 What’s the science behind this?

-• Gottman Institute (40+ years): CPI patterns predict relationship failure with 90%+ accuracy
+• Gottman Institute (40+ years): Research on what predicts relationship success and failure

 • Conflict Resolution (NIH): Avoiding conflict harms relationships more than addressing it constructively